A flexible framework for structural plasticity in GPU-accelerated sparse spiking neural networks: Results

-Figure~\ref{fig:DVS-gesture-training}A shows the training dynamics of three types of models and demonstrates that the training of all types is stable, although, as the literature predicts, the sparser models train more slowly~\cite{frankle_lottery_2019}.
+\Figref{DVS-gesture-training}A shows the training dynamics of three types of models on the DVS gesture dataset and demonstrates that the training of all types is stable, although, as the literature predicts, the sparser models train more slowly~\cite{frankle_lottery_2019}.
 Figure~\ref{fig:DVS-gesture-training}B shows how the rate of DEEP R rewiring changes over time with drastic changes in connectivity happening during the first $100$ batches but connectivity remaining more or less unchanged towards the end of training, matching the intuition that DEEP R is sampling network connectivity and then settling into a possible solution.

-We then measured computational speed.
-As shown in \figref{deep_r_results}B, training models with $\unit[5]{\%}$ connectivity using e-prop and GeNN is up to $8\times$ faster than training a dense model and training models with $\unit[1]{\%}$ connectivity is up to $15\times$ faster.
-While the time spent running the DEEP R updates described in \subsecref{Deep-Rewiring} takes a maximum of $\unit[0.5]{\%}$ of the total training time, training the models with DEEP R is slightly slower because we (conservatively) double the maximum row length in the ragged sparse matrix data structure (see \subsecref{custom_conn_updates}) to allow space for rewiring.
+We then measured computational speed of DVS gesture training.
+As shown in \figref{deep_r_perf_mem}A, training models with $\unit[5]{\%}$ connectivity using e-prop and GeNN is up to $8\times$ faster than training a dense model and training models with $\unit[1]{\%}$ connectivity is up to $15\times$ faster.
+While the time spent running the DEEP R updates described in \subsecref{Deep-Rewiring} takes a maximum of $\unit[0.5]{\%}$ of the total training time, training the models with DEEP R is slightly slower because we (conservatively) double the maximum out-degree in the ragged sparse matrix data structure (see \subsecref{custom_conn_updates}) to allow space for rewiring. \Figref{deep_r_perf_mem}B shows the number of weights in each model configuration.
+Due to the padding, the number of weights and hence memory savings are not directly proportional to the sparsity.
+Nonetheless, DEEP R models with $\unit[1]{\%}$ connectivity still require $11\times$ fewer weights than if they were implemented using dense matrices and those with $\unit[5]{\%}$ connectivity $4\times$ fewer.

+Overall, in GeNN, connection sparsity significantly reduces training times and memory usage.
+This represents a significant advantage compared to SNN simulation libraries such as SNNtorch~\cite{eshraghian2021training}, NORSE~\cite{norse2021} or JAXsnn~\cite{muller_jaxsnn_2024} which are built on standard Machine Learning toolkits like PyTorch or JAX and thus only provide efficient support for dense weight matrices.